iter8-tools/iter8/README.md

 iter8 assert -c completed -c nofailure -c slos
 ```

+The `iter8 assert` subcommand asserts if experiment result satisfies the specified conditions.
+If assert conditions are satisfied, it exits with code `0`, and exits with code `1` otherwise.
+Assertions are especially useful within CI/CD/GitOps pipelines.

-## 5. Generate report
+## 5. View report
-Generate a report of the experiment in HTML or text formats as follows.
+View a report of the experiment in HTML or text formats as follows.

 ### HTML Report